pitchmuc/launchpy/docs/library.md

 ## Environments settings

-Before you can actually start building the library and pass it from one state to another (“development” -> “staging”).
+Before you can actually start building the library and pass it from one state to another ("development" -> "staging").
 You would need to set the different environments.

 The method used for that is : setEnvironments().
 It takes 2 arguments: